1. Methodology background

 - Multiple pregnancy rate: the total number of multiple pregnancies divided by the total number of pregnancies

-- Multiple birth rate: the total number of multiple births divided by the total number of live births
+- Multiple birth rate: the total number of multiple births divided by the total number of live birth occurrences

 6.4.
 Adverse outcomes

 Multiple adverse outcomes can be reported in a single cycle – each of these outcomes is reported individually in the tables provided.
 For example, if an early outcome form states miscarriage and ectopic, it will be counted twice in the table – once in miscarriages and once in ectopic.